Interactive Brokers: History

 In 1987, Timber Hill joined the National Securities Clearing Corporation and the Depository Trust Company (now merged as the Depository Trust & Clearing Corporation).
 By 1987, Timber Hill had 67 employees and had become self-clearing in equities.
 In 1987, the CBOE was about to close down its S&P 500 options market due to the options not attracting sufficient trader interest.
-Because of this, Peterffy pledged that Timber Hill would make tight markets in the product for a year if the exchange would allow the traders to use handheld computers on the trading floor.
-The exchange agreed, and more traders were attracted by the change in pricing; today S&P 500 options are the most actively traded stock market index options in the U.S. In 1990, Timber Hill Deutschland GmbH was incorporated in Germany, and shortly thereafter began trading equity derivatives at the Deutsche Terminbörse (DTB), marking the first time that Timber Hill used one of its trading systems on a fully automated exchange.
+In response, Peterffy pledged that Timber Hill would make tight markets in the product for a year if the exchange would allow the traders to use handheld computers on the trading floor.
+The exchange agreed, and more traders were attracted by the change in pricing.
+In 1990, Timber Hill Deutschland GmbH was incorporated in Germany, and shortly thereafter began trading equity derivatives at the Deutsche Terminbörse (DTB), marking the first time that Timber Hill used one of its trading systems on a fully automated exchange.
 In 1992, Timber Hill began trading at the Swiss Options and Financial Futures Exchange, which merged with DTB in 1998 to become Eurex.
 At that time, Timber Hill had 142 employees.

 While Peterffy was trading on the Nasdaq in 1987, he created the first fully automated algorithmic trading system.
 It consisted of an IBM computer that would pull data from a Nasdaq terminal connected to it and carry out trades on a fully automated basis.
 The machine, for which Peterffy wrote the software, worked faster than a trader could.
 Upon inspection, the Nasdaq banned direct interface with the terminal, and required trades to be typed in manually.
 Peterffy and his team designed a system with a camera to read the terminal, a computer to decode the visual data, and mechanical fingers to type in the trade orders, which was then accepted by the Nasdaq.